jdarling/hyjack/readme.md

 Impact
 ======

-The impact Hyjack seems to have on your project is minimal.
+When used properly the impact of Hyjack on a project is minimal.
 Taking the load test example and running it on an i5 2nd Generation machine with 8GB ram and a 256GB Sata 6 SSD the output is consistently something similar to the following: